 I don’t really need to ask.
 In the 12 years I have known him, he has consistently acted in an accessible, responsive way.

 “Whatever I need” from someone I’m close to typically means one of two things:

 - Proximity.
 Literally to be near.
 Like ducks.
 Because I trust him, when I’m shaken or need human connection, I quietly sit next to him and feel connected.

 - To be cuddled.
-That thing where you lie on him and he puts his arms around you in a comforting way.
+That thing where you hold one another in a comforting way.